My Story: How I overcame depression + anxiety by creating a spiritual practice and tuning into my intuition

 I also tried and failed to find a space where as a woman, it wasn’t emphasized that I connect to divine energy through my womb, an organ I never really had a connection with and doesn’t define my identity.
 That association seemed to be considered as the only way or the best way to connect with the divine.
 I saw how it not only hurt me, but also alienated and isolated other people as well.
 So I began to carve out my own practices that didn’t involve a gendered view of energy and did not emphasize sex organs or gender roles.

 We work work on positive mindset changes, but I also emphasize that we are all human.
 We have emotions.
 Negative thoughts will come up.
+Anxiety and depression come up.
 Life isn’t all rainbows and positivity.
 But we can shift our overall mindset.
 Learning to have faith, increasing feelings of self worth and confidence, and creating practices to challenge the gremlins in our minds.
 This knowledge and experience clients gain can help them to better work through those difficult times, just as it helped me.